jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * Select `karate.gml`
 * `Layout > Compound Spring Embedder`
 * Look at the graph and try to figure out if there is anything special about nodes 1 and 34 (you can pick and drag nodes to get a better view).
-* [**REPORT**] Include in your report this graph plus and a brief paragraph indicating whether nodes 1 and 34 have visually anything special.
+* [**REPORT**] Include this graph in your report plus a brief paragraph indicating whether nodes 1 and 34 have visually anything special.
 * [**REPORT**] The Compound Spring Embedder is an algorithm derived from force-directed graph layout algorithms.
 Read the Wikipedia page on [force-directed graph drawing](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) and explain in one paragraph, in your own words, how this works.

-:warning: Do not use screenshots to catch images for the report; use `File > Export as image` (only the visible area of the graph is exported).
+:warning: Do not use screenshots to catch images for the report; use `File > Export as image` instead (only the visible area of the graph is exported).

 :warning: Be brief in all your commentars.